MooersLab/colabcctbxsnips/README.md

 ## Future plans:

 I plan to make this library available for the Elyra snippet extension for Jupyter Lab shortly.
+It will be called taggedcctbxsnips.
+It will parallel the taggedpymolsnips library.

 ## Reporting errors